What is an FICM?

 The module controls the electrical impulses that open and close the fuel injectors.
 At the start of the engine cycle, the engine will draw air into the combustion chamber and compress it.
 This is known as the compression stroke.
 Once this is complete, the FICM uses electrical impulses to signal to the injectors that it’s time to inject fuel into the engine cylinders.
 This actuates the pressure doors that allow the fuel to flow to the cylinders.
 The excess pressure in the combustion chamber helps burn the air and fuel without a spark or external source.

 The diesel motor uses extremely high-pressure fuel to fill the cylinders when the door is open.
+Due to direct injection, the pressure needs to be high enough to push the fuel into the combustion chamber.
 The FICM ensures that fuel gets injected into the chamber at just the right time for maximum performance and fuel efficiency.

 Diesel systems didn’t always work this way.
 In years past, the fuel control module used fly-weight governors to control the injection process.
 Today, the FICM relies on sensors and actuators to control the flow of fuel.
 The module collects information from the engine position sensor, fuel pressure sensor, injection pump speed sensor, and intake temperature sensor.
 They are usually pre-programmed to keep everything running properly.